manognat30/Hate-Speech-Detection-in-Memes/README.md

-# The Hateful Memes Challenge README
+# The Detection of Facebook Hate Memes

 The Hateful Memes Challenge is a dataset and benchmark created by Facebook AI to drive and measure progress on multimodal reasoning and understanding.
 The task focuses on detecting hate speech in multimodal memes.